For More Information please read the memo first:

 For more information about Cup Play, see Cup Play 101 page.

-The LISA Cup is played in single-elimination format (winners advance; losers are eliminated) throughout the Lower Island league season.
-The LISA Cup is only for silver and bronze teams.
+The LISA Cup will be played in single-elimination format (winners advance; losers are eliminated; separate draws done for each round) throughout the Lower Island league season.
+The LISA Cup is only for Silver and Bronze teams.
 Gold teams are not eligible for the LISA Cup.
 In addition, any team that enters the BCSA Provincial B Cup (or Provincial A Cup or Provincial Premier Cup) is also not eligible.